Activine/ton/README.md

 -   `tests` - tests for the contracts.
 -   `scripts` - scripts used by the project, mainly the deployment scripts.

+# Project Description

+## Overview

+This project involves a sophisticated smart contract system on the TON blockchain that supports token management, NFT issuance, and a lottery mechanism.
+The system comprises several interconnected contracts, each fulfilling specific roles, including a master contract for token management, a wallet contract for token handling, and contracts dedicated to NFT collections, items, and a lottery mechanism.

+## Contract System

+The smart contract system consists of several key contracts:

+### TokenMaster Contract

+-   **Role:** Acts as the central authority for managing the token ecosystem.
+It handles minting, burning, and transferring tokens while ensuring proper authorization through owner and operator roles.
+-   **Functions:** Manages total supply, allows for updating token content, and provides wallet addresses for token holders.

+### TokenWallet Contract

+-   **Role:** Manages individual token balances and facilitates transfers between addresses.
+It ensures security and correctness in token movements by checking sender authorization and balance validity.
+-   **Functions:** Handles token transfers, burning, and sending excess tokens back to the sender or other specified addresses.

+### NftCollection Contract

+-   **Role:** Manages the issuance of NFTs, acting as the central repository for NFT items within a collection.
+It allows authorized users to deploy new NFTs based on a predefined index.
+-   **Functions:** Issues NFTs, keeps track of the next available index for new items, and retrieves NFT addresses and content based on index.

+### NftItem Contract

+-   **Role:** Represents individual NFT items within a collection.
+It tracks ownership, content, and can participate in the platform’s lottery mechanism.
+-   **Functions:** Manages NFT transfers, destruction, and interaction with the lottery system.
+It stores and provides information about the NFT’s lottery status and reward claims.

+### Lottery Contract

+-   **Role:** Facilitates the lottery mechanism within the platform.
+It enables users to purchase lottery tickets using platform tokens and participate in randomized draws, with the potential to win rewards.
+-   **Functions:** Manages ticket sales, conducts random draws, determines winners, and distributes rewards.
+It also interacts with NftItem contracts to update and track the lottery status of NFTs, including the recording of winning numbers and reward claims.

+---

+This description includes the Lottery contract and highlights its role and functions within the overall contract system.

 ## How to use

+### Install node_modules

+`npm i` or `yarn install`

 ### Build